simulogics/prosperousuniverse-docs/content/tutorials/corporations/_index.md

 ## Introduction

 Corporations are legal entities similar to the companies by whom they are owned.
-More practically speaking, corporations act as banners under which several companies can band together to pursue common goals and realize collective projects.
+They act as banners under which several companies can band together to pursue common goals and realize collective projects.
 Companies obtain (partial) ownership of a corporation by purchasing shares, thus becoming so-called shareholders.

 Please note: As of now, it is only possible to become shareholder of a single corporation.
 In the future, APEX will allow licensees to buy shares of multiple corporations.
-However, each licensee will only have one Primary Corporation allowing them to influence its decisions, to enter its comm channels etc. The rest will remain so-called Secondary Corporations in which a licensee only owns shares without any of those privileges.
+However, each licensee will only have one Primary Corporation allowing them to influence its decisions, to enter its comm channels etc. The rest will remain so-called Secondary Corporations in which a licensee only owns shares without being granted any other privileges.

 ## Founding a Corporation